Carolyn B. Heller is a writer, storyteller, and photographer, specializing in cultural, culinary, and independent travel.

 A dual U.S.-Canadian citizen, Carolyn is a member of the Society of American Travel Writers, the Travel Media Association of Canada, and the Authors Guild.

-When she's not on the road, Carolyn lives with her husband in Vancouver, British Columbia, where you'll find her studying Spanish, checking out new restaurants, running on the beach, or planning her next adventure.
+When she's not on the road, Carolyn lives with her husband in Vancouver, British Columbia, where you'll find her studying Spanish, checking out new restaurants, running along the waterfront, or planning her next adventure.